WebAssembly/component-model/design/mvp/CanonicalABI.md

 #### Component Instance State

-The `inst` field of `CallContext` points to the component instance which the `canon`-generated function is closed over.
-Component instances contain all the core wasm instance as well as some extra state that is used exclusively by the Canonical ABI and introduced below as the fields are used.
+The `ComponentInstance` class contains all the relevant per-component-instance state that `canon`-generated functions use to maintain component invariants.
 ```python
 class ComponentInstance:
   resources: ResourceTables